rbhachu/the-mojo-blog/README.md

 <br>__.env file__ (file path: ./.env/)
 <p>Situated in the root of the project is the .env file.
 This file contains settings for connecting to the Local JSON Server.</p>
-<p>Ensure that the settings match the example below  (change the port number '8000' if you want to use a different value).</p>
+<p>Copy the settings below (change the port number '8000' if you want to use a different value).</p>

 ````
-# JSON SERVER LOCAL
 REACT_APP_API_PATH="http://localhost:8000/blogs"

-# JSON SERVER REMOTE
-# REACT_APP_API_PATH="https://blooming-lowlands-04146.herokuapp.com/blogs"
 ````

 <br>__Concurrently NPM Package__